 It started as a joke.

-Just something I'd say.
+Just something that I'd say.

 "Those are my Quittin' Jeans.

-I'll wear 'em to work...
-One Day."
+I'll wear 'em to work One Day."

 The first week at a new job,